 If you would like to understand a different side of Philippines, check out the Happyland Slums.

 5. Hot Springs in the Philippines??

 Long day of island-hopping or aching from too much snorkeling?
 Visit the Maquinit Hot Springs and relieve all the stress in your muscles and shoulders.
 The temperature of the water isn’t too warm and the smell is still quite tolerable compared to some of the other hot springs I have visited in Canada.

 Recommendation: Come earlier at 5+ so that you can avoid the crazy crowds and catch the beautiful sunset just over the lake.

 Other outdoor adventure tours one can do in Coron:

 - Dig your feet into the white sandy beaches of Malcapuya Island/ Banana Island

 - Culion – a previously known leper colony ( wish I had the chance to go there to learn about the history of what happened in the past)

-Hence concluding the outdoor adventure tours on the magical island of Coron with its enchanting lakes, wrecks, and the sunshine.
-I hope to be back one day to explore all the mysterious wrecks and learn about the history of them all.
+Hence concluding the outdoor adventure tours on the magical island of Coron in Palawan province with its enchanting lakes, wrecks, and the sunshine.
+I hope to be back one day to explore all the mysterious underwater wrecks and learn about the history of them all.
 If you would like to find out more about the tours and Coron resort hotels we stayed in, drop me a comment or note!